odin-lang/odin-lang.org/content/showcase/_index.md

 ---
 title: Showcase
 linktitle: Showcase
-summary: Showcase of Projects Using Odin
+summary: A selection of tools, games, and software built with Odin.
-layout: blank
+layout: showcase
 ---